moaminsharifi/subtitle-flow/CONTRIBUTING.md

-# Contributing to Subtitle Sync
+# Contributing to Subtitle Flow

-First off, thank you for considering contributing to Subtitle Sync! 🎉
+First off, thank you for considering contributing to Subtitle Flow! 🎉

 We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's: